debugactiveprocess/TweetFeed2Splunk/README.md

 ![](./sample.jpeg)

+## Dashbaord sample

+Create a dashboard with dashboardsample.xml file

 ### Explanation:
 - This markdown file includes all the necessary steps in one document for the user to follow.